JYOTI9078/CONTRIB_AUTOMATION/README.md

 - Use of [Page Object Manager][page-object-manager] in a BDD framework
 - Know more about [Gherkin][gherkin]
 - How to write [Gherkin test scenarios][gherkin-test-scenarios]
+- Learn to use [Tags][cucumber-tags] efficiently with cucumber test scenarios
 - Writing [Step Definitions][step-definitions]
 - Know more about [Web Driver Manager][webdrivermanager]
 - Why should you run your tests in [Headless Mode][headless-mode]?